-- 1) The new state taxes created by the measure may be so high that they undercut one of the intended purposes of Amendment 64, which is to encourage consumers to purchase marijuana from licensed stores.
-When marijuana is purchased from licensed stores, sales are taxed and limited to consumers 21 years of age or older.
-By overtaxing a product that is readily available in the underground market, the measure may limit sales from licensed stores and keep consumers in the underground market. - 2) Amendment 64 requires the establishment of an excise tax, but does not require the sales tax created by this measure.
-This second tax was not anticipated by supporters of Amendment 64 and is an unfair tax burden on consumers of marijuana.
+1) The new taxes created by the measure may be so high that they undercut one of the intended purposes of Amendment 64, which is to encourage consumers to purchase marijuana from licensed businesses.
+When marijuana is purchased from licensed businesses, sales are taxed and can be limited to consumers 21 years of age or older.
+By overtaxing a product that is readily available on the underground market,

+- the measure may limit sales from licensed businesses and drive consumers to the underground market. - 2) Amendment 64 requires the establishment of an excise tax, but does not require the sales tax created by the measure.
+This second tax was not anticipated by those who supported Amendment 64, and is not needed for the regulation of a retail marijuana market.
 The state legislature's plan for implementing Amendment 64 includes measures that exceed what is essential to regulate the industry.
-Revenue from application and licensing fees, as well as the existing 2.9 percent state sales tax on marijuana, can adequately satisfy the requirements of Amendment 64.
+Revenue from application and licensing fees, as well as the existing 2.9 percent state sales taxes on marijuana, can satisfy the requirements of Amendment 64.